-Tax regime feature Information required Information source Jurisdiction basis Worldwide or territorial Income Tax Act Regulations Practice notes Rate structure 1.
-Standard rates Income Tax Act 2.
-Income brackets on which different Regulations ates apply 3.
-Number of income brackets Practice notes 4.
-If there are scheduler tax rates. types of incomes on which they apply with the respective rates.
-Base and exemptions 1.
-Does the tax base include income from all sources: wage, bonus, Income Tax Act overtime payment, rental income, Regulations interests, dividends, income from self- employment, business, commerce, Practice notes agriculture, industry, transport; income from copyright, franchise, annuity, etc.; National Pension Scheme Authority 2.
-List of exempt or excluded income Public Service Pension Fund with rationale for exemption Labour Force Surveys 3.
+Tax regime feature Information required Information source Jurisdiction basis Worldwide or territorial Income Tax Act Regulations Practice notes Rate structure Standard rates Income Tax Act Nate Structure 2.
+Income brackets on which different rates apply 3.
+Number of income brackets 4.
+If there are scheduler tax rates, types of incomes on which they apply with the respective rates.
+Regulations Practice notes Base and exemptions 1.
+Does the tax base include income from all sources: wage, bonus, overtime payment, rental income, interests, dividends, income from selfemployment, business, commerce, agriculture, industry, transport; income from copyright, franchise, annuity, etc.; 2.
+List of exempt or excluded income with rationale for exemption 3.
 Treatment of pension.
 Is there a state pension system and how is it coordinated with personal tax?
 Is contribution to pension funds tax deductible?
 Is the distribution of income taxable?
 4. What is the tax basis?
 Is the preferred tax basis net income (using the Haig-Simons definition) or consumption?
 How does the country's measurement of taxable income compare with the Haig-Simons comprehensive income definition?
 5. What about income from capital gains?
 Are they treated as part of normal income or taxed separately?
 What is the basis for capital gains tax?
 6. What per centage of labour force are paying PIT?
-Treatment of non-residents 1.
-Definition of resident Income Tax Act 2.
-Does the same tax schedule apply to non-residents or there are Regulations differences in treatment?
-Practice notes 3.
-What about tax on distributed dividends to non-residents?
-Deductions, allowances and tax credits 1.
-Standard and other deductions 2.
-List of allowances Income Tax Act Citulia 3.
-Are tax credits available on taxes Regulations
+Income Tax Act Regulations Practice notes National Pension Scheme Authority Public Service Pension Fund Labour Force Surveys Treatment of non-residents Definition of resident Does the same tax schedule apply to non-residents or there are Income Tax Act Regulations differences in treatment?
+3. What about tax on distributed dividends to non-residents?
+Practice notes Deductions, allowances and tax credits Standard and other deductions 2.
+List of allowances Are tax credits available on taxes Income Tax Act Regulations